Skip to main content

 5. Click Add.

-Email the Tenant ID, Client ID and the Client Secret Value to AirMDR or self Configure MDE in AirMDR Integrations Dashboard.
+Email the Tenant ID, Client ID and the Client Secret Value to AirMDR or self Configure Microsoft Defender in AirMDR Integrations Dashboard.

 Pre-requisites

-Azure App Registration with API permissions for Defender for Endpoint.
+Azure App Registration with API permissions for Microsoft Defender.

 Client ID, Tenant ID, and Client Secret.